pradeep11166/KubeTrack/README.md

-# KubeTrack: Deployment of Multiple WebApplications
+# This is my portfolio website for my Devops project
-creating a CI/CD using Github and jenkins. kubernetes for the app Deployment .
+creating a CI/CD using jenkins and kubernetes and monitoring with splunk.
-Splunk for monitoring .
-Grafana for [pods level of monitoring .